-The Paducah Parks & Recreation Department is working to improve maintenance and the community’s safety at Oak Grove Cemetery by providing clearer guidelines and expectations (see above link).
-As part of the maintenance schedule, staff will be reviewing the cemetery twice annually.
-During each sweep, Parks & Recreation crews will remove and discard banned items.
+The Paducah Parks & Recreation Department works to improve maintenance and the community’s safety at Oak Grove Cemetery.
+As part of the maintenance schedule, staff reviews the cemetery twice annually.
+During each sweep, crews will remove and discard banned items.
 The decorations will be removed to secure the safety of staff and visitors, prevent damage to maintenance equipment, and increase the efficiency in grounds maintenance.

 The following forms of decoration are approved at burial plots:

 - Fresh or artificial flowers in a cemetery-approved vase that is permanently mounted on the monument or memorial.
 Vases that are made of glass, porcelain, or plastic cannot be placed at a grave since they can be damaged during maintenance operations.

 - Flowers in a hanging basket or a hanging solar lantern on an iron or steel, single hook shepherd’s hook that is 48 inches in length.

 - Monument benches placed by a monument company and set as the headstone.

 Items that are not permitted at burial plots include toys, ornaments, borders, plantings, ground covers (such as stones, gravel, mulch, etc.) candles, unsecured garden benches, or fragile items such as glass.